KontioJuho/matrinetR/README.md

 ```

 ## Structural network analysis
- The following examples illustrate how to analyse and compare structural properties of estimated networks using the summary data created above.
+ The summary data from the previous section enables to analyse and compare structural properties of estimated networks.
+One could, for example, first identify genes with the highest degrees in the baseline matrixDB network structure, and see how the corresponding degrees are varying across cancers.

 ```r